TSO Performs Mahler No. 5 (Concert Review)

 All of which is to say, the Toronto Symphony Orchestra’s recent performance of Mahler’s Symphony No. 5 (1902) could not have come at a better time.
 Though Tár sadly did not take home any gold at last month’s Oscars ceremony, the brief flurry of media coverage surrounding the film, focussed in part on the authenticity of its musical performances, has drawn renewed attention to this greatest of works in the classical repertoire.
 Is Mahler No. 5 the best Mahler symphony?
 Perhaps.
 Is it one of the most essential, must-see live compositions in the entire history of classical music?
 Absolutely.

 Despite its epic, eighty minute duration (nearly twice that of Beethoven’s Fifth, for those who count this sort of thing), at no point did the TSO’s performance drag or otherwise lose the audience’s attention.
-From the opening trumpet solo of the Trauermarsch (Funeral march) – here performed, correctly, onstage, whereas Tár had the idiosyncratic touch of placing the trumpeter offstage, as in other Mahler symphonies – through the closing Finale, the TSO’s performance was, from our view, the highlight of the Toronto spring classical season.
+From the opening trumpet solo of the Trauermarsch (Funeral March) – here performed, correctly, onstage, whereas Tár had the idiosyncratic touch of placing the trumpeter offstage, as in other Mahler symphonies – through the closing Finale, the TSO’s performance was arguably the highlight of the Toronto spring classical season.

 And then, of course, there’s the Adagietto.
 In isolation – as in its use in the Visconti film – it is a work of sublime beauty.
-In context, where you can hear the little hints of it build over the forty or so minutes of the first three movements, echoing afterwards through the finale, it is even more impressive.
+In context, where you can hear the little hints of it build over the forty or so minutes of the first three movements before it arrives, and then echoing afterwards through the finale, it is even more impressive.
 I actually find it quite difficult to write about the Adagietto, twelve minutes of musical perfection so extraordinary that we risk burying it under the weight of superlatives, so all I will say is that the TSO got it right.

 Not only did this cause the concert to run long, but a work like the Fifth, in my view, requires the undivided attention of the listener.
-Although Grime’s violin concerto is actually quite exciting, and Kokkonen’s string-heavy, lyrical “Adagio” rather beautiful, both were completely overshadowed by the masterwork that came after.
+Although Grime’s violin concerto is actually quite exciting, and Kokkonen’s string-heavy, lyrical Adagio rather beautiful, both were completely overshadowed by the masterwork that came in the second part of the program.
 I’ve attended Mahler performances where it was just the symphony and nothing else – while it might lose the TSO some intermission drink-and-snacks money, I wouldn’t mind if they embraced that approach once in a while.

 For TSO tickets and to see the full concert calendar, click here.